Goal Setting

 Sample Goals

-Below are examples of a Wellness goal as well as an Equity Diversity Inclusion goal that can be used during your annual performance development goal setting.
+Below is an example of a Wellness goal that can be used during your annual performance development goal setting.

 Job Aids: Goal Setting Conversation Task: